On the local consequence of modal Product logic: standard completeness and decidability: Decidability and standard completeness of crisp local modal product logic

 \section{Decidability and standard completeness of crisp local modal product logic $\Vdash_{K\Pi}$}

-It is known \cite{Ha98} that first order product logic (nor the one arising from the so-called \textit{general semantics}, defined over predicate models valued all linearly ordered algebras, nor the so-called standard, defined over predicate models valued over the standard product algebra) does not enjoy completeness with respect to finite nor witnessed models.
-Henceforth, it is not possible, at least in a fairly direct way to use finite models to work with them, in contrast, for instance, to the \L ukasiewicz case.
-To study decidability of modal product logics we need to resort to more convoluted and ingenious methods.
+Decidability of modal product logics remains, in most cases, an open question in the literature.
+It is known \cite{Ha98} that first-order product logics are not complete with respect to either finite models or witnessed models.
+This incompleteness holds both for the logic arising from the so-called \textit{general semantics}—defined over first order models valued in all linearly ordered algebras—and for the \textit{standard} semantics—defined over first order models valued in the standard product algebra.
+Consequently, it is not possible, at least in any straightforward way, to use finite models for working with these logics.
+This stands in contrast, for example, to the \L ukasiewicz case \cite{Vi20}.

-The lack of finite model property arises also in G\"odel first order logic, but for what concerns the modal G\"odel logic\footnote{Modal G\"odel logic is defined in the analogous fashion to $\Vdash_{M[0,1]_\Pi}$ and $\Vdash_{K[0,1]_\Pi}$, and in that case, it is immediate to see that the logic of Kripke models evaluated over all G\"odel algebras and that of models over the standard G\"odel algebra coincide.} it is possible to find a semantics with the finite model property \cite{CaMe13, CaMeRo17} relying in the very particular characteristics of G\"odel homomorphisms.
-However, that approach cannot be adapted to prove a finite model property even for the modal logic over the standard product algebra \footnote{For the interested reader, we can point out that, while in the G\"odel case it is fairly simple how to build back a (possibly infinite) $[0,1]$-valued G\"odel Kripke model -via order-preserving mappings, which are G\"odel homomorphisms-, this procedure cannot be done for the product case.}
+The lack of the finite model property also arises in first-order G\"odel logic.
+However, concerning the modal G\"odel logic\footnote{Modal G\"odel logic is defined analogously to $\Vdash_{M[0,1]\Pi}$ and $\Vdash_{K[0,1]_\Pi}$.
+In that case, it is immediate to see that the logic of Kripke models evaluated over all G\"odel algebras coincides with that of models over the standard G\"odel algebra.}, it is possible to find a semantics that enjoys the finite model property \cite{CaMe13, CaMeRo17}, relying on the very particular characteristics of G\"odel homomorphisms.
+However, this approach cannot be adapted to prove a finite model property even for the modal logic over the standard product algebra.\footnote{For the interested reader, we note that, while in the G\"odel case it is relatively clear how to reconstruct a (possibly infinite) $[0,1]$-valued G\"odel Kripke model-via order-preserving mappings, which are G\"odel homomorphisms-, and this procedure cannot be carried out for the product case.}